-Help your students re-tell the classic story of Jack and the Beanstalk with a flannel board.
+Help your students re-tell the classic story of Jack and the Beanstalk with a flannel board or magnet board.

 You can print pictures and characters from the story on cardstock, laminate for durability, and attach Velcro or magnetic tape to the back of each piece to create a quick and easy re-telling activity.
 Another option is to print your images directly on magnetic sheets found at most office supply and big box stores.